patcha-ranat/de-pyspark-airflow/README.md

 # DE-PySpark-Airflow
 *patcharanat p.*

-*First of all, author intended to remove mock data generator script and requirement detail to avoid reproducing full-process of this project due to confidentiality, but instead, mock data sample was uploaded*
+*First of all, I intended to remove mock data generator script and requirement detail to avoid reproducing full-process of this project due to confidentiality, but instead, mock data sample was uploaded*

 ## Overview
 ![overview_architecture](./picture/overview_architecture.png)